-This article is the first in a new series where I will be looking at actors who are best known for starring in Genre and cult series and films.
+This article is the first in a new series where I will be looking at actors who are best known for starring in genre series and films.

 In order to qualify for this series, an actors most famous roles have to largely have been in cult things.
 For instance Richard Attenborough though appearing in one of the most iconic genre and cult films, Jurassic Park, wouldn’t really qualify as a cult actor as his career consisted of mostly mainstream film and television series.

 Tom Baker on the other hand would be not simply because he played the Doctor, but also because many of his other most famous roles were in horror movies, or classic British comedies like Blackadder, The Golden Voyage of Sinbad etc.

 This series will try and look at a wide range of actors from various different backgrounds.
 From big Hollywood stars, to voice actors, to stars of classic, cheap British Sci Fi series.

 The first cult actor I will be looking at is Michael Wisher.
 Wisher is known primarily for his roles in one genre series “Doctor Who”.
 His roles in this series were mostly small, but he nevertheless managed to endear himself to genre fans forever with his performance as the deranged and evil creator of the Daleks, Davros.

 He only played Davros once, but to this day his performance is still usually regarded as the definitive take on the character